Department of Urology

-Our five-year, ACGME-accredited program is dedicated to producing competent, conscientious and collaborative urologic surgeons to heal, to teach, to discover and to advance the health of the communities we serve.
+Our five-year, ACGME-accredited program is dedicated to producing competent, conscientious and collaborative urologic surgeons to heal, to teach, to discover and to advance the health of the communities we serve and each other.

 Why our program could be right for you

-The Montefiore-Einstein Urology Program offers its residents early operative experience, diverse research opportunities and broad exposure to a range of urologic conditions.
+The Montefiore Einstein Urology Residency Program offers its residents early operative experience, diverse research opportunities and broad exposure to a range of urologic conditions.
 Residents also have access to strong mentorship, and benefit from a positive culture that advocates doing what’s best for our patients, residents, faculty and staff.